RKK Kumamoto Broadcasting: History

 On January 4, 1953, Futo Izu, the then president of Kumamoto Nihon Shimbun, proposed the establishment of a radio station, which was unanimously agreed by those present.
 At 6:10 a.m. on October 1 of the same year, Kumamoto Prefecture’s first private radio station, Radio Kumamoto (ラジオ熊本), funded by Kumamoto Nihon Shimbun, officially started broadcasting.
 The first program broadcast was "Farm House Time".
 Radio Kumamoto achieved a profit of 510,000 yen in the first half year of broadcasting.
 At that time, the Japanese private broadcasting industry was generally in a deficit within 3 years of broadcasting, which was very rare.
 By 1955, Radio Kumamoto had successfully repaid all debts since its broadcasting, and achieved a profit of 52 million yen.
 In the early days of broadcasting, Radio Kumamoto was located on the third floor of the old building of Kumamoto Niichi Shimbun.
 But with business expansion and preparations for broadcasting television, Kumamoto Broadcasting decided to build a new headquarters.
 In 1957, Kumamoto Broadcasting purchased land near the Kumamoto Electric and Communication Bureau of the Electric Corporation, and began construction of the second-generation headquarters in May 1958.
 In order to start broadcasting on TV, Radio Kumamoto also increased its capital to 150 million yen in 1958.
 At the end of March 1959, the second-generation headquarters of Radio Kumamoto was completed, with three floors and a total floor area of 4,848 square meters.

 At 8:50 a.m. on April 1, 1959, Radio Kumamoto officially began to broadcast TV programs.
 It was also the second TV station and the first private TV station in Kumamoto Prefecture after the NHK Kumamoto Broadcasting Station.
 At that time, there were only about 30,000 TV sets in Kumamoto Prefecture.
-Shortly after the broadcast started, Radio Kumamoto participated in the broadcast of the wedding of Crown Prince Akihito (the current emperor) and Michiko Masada.
+Shortly after the broadcast started, Radio Kumamoto participated in the broadcast of the wedding of Crown Prince Akihito and Michiko Masada.
 From the beginning of the broadcast to September 1961, Radio Kumamoto's daily broadcast time was divided into two periods, day and night, with a break in between.
 At that time, there were no television stations in neighboring Saga Prefecture, but RKK's television signal could be received in most areas.
 Therefore, the people of Saga Prefecture asked RKK to set up a branch in Saga Prefecture to broadcast news from there.
 And Kumamoto Radio also opened the Saga branch in June 1960, and continued until 1974 when the number of TV stations receivable in Saga Prefecture increased.